Naviga nel sito della Scuola di Scienze Matematiche Fisiche e Naturali

 Muonic Radiography

-The muon radiography of large volumes is an imaging technique that uses atmospheric muons as a source to obtain tomographic images of large volumes, such as volcanic cones, underground cavities, or architectural structures, through appropriate measurements of absorption and scattering.
+The muonic radiography of large volumes is an imaging technique that uses atmospheric muons as a source to obtain tomographic images of large volumes, such as volcanic cones, underground cavities, or architectural structures, through appropriate measurements of absorption and scattering.
 Florence is a leading center in this field, conducting research both in the development of detectors and in the development of image reconstruction techniques.

-Core Courses:
+Core courses:

-Cosmic Rays
+Cosmic rays

-Elements of Material Physics
+Elements of matter physics

-Two laboratories to choose from:
+Two laboratory courses to choose from:

-Electronics Laboratory
+Electronics laboratory

-It is also recommended to take the Nuclear and Subnuclear Physics course, which, having already selected three other courses from the same core group, may only be included as an elective course.
+It is also recommended to take the Nuclear and subnuclear physics course, which, having already selected three other courses from the same core group, may only be included as an elective course.

 Additional recommended supplementary and elective courses: